lzim/mtl/red/part2/part2_facilitator/mtl_red_part_2_say.md

 - **In what ways does the team data fit with your day-to-day clinical practice in your team?**

-### That's it for _Modeling to learn_ how to produce team data.
+### That's it for _Modeling to Learn_ how to produce team data.
 Next is our Done/Do review.

 ## Done and Do (10 minutes)